AkhilaMyana/Udacity_Image_processing/README.md

 **Response Example:**
 The response is the filtered image itself.
 For example, opening the URL in a browser will show the processed image, or using curl will save it locally.

+# Local Test
+- start the server using : npm start
+  - server starts running on : https://localhost:8082
+- use below examples to see the filtered images

 # Example
 - **Curl Example:**
 curl "http://localhost:8082/filteredimage?image_url=https://webneel.com/wallpaper/sites/default/files/images/07-2013/6%20lamborghini%20car%20wallpaper.jpg" --output output.jpg